 Ways to Prove You Read It!

-Robert Frost Middle School

 There are many ways to gain credit for your independent reading each quarter.
 As with all assignments, choose carefully, work purposefully, and submit quality products.
 For each assignment you must choose a different option.
 For all 15 assessment options, you will use one of the tech tools on the Media Center website or one of the Google Apps (Docs, Slides, Drawing).
 You will submit a link or URL to your work to the “Independent Reading Reviews and Responses” Google Form, which is posted on my Edline page and the LMC website.
 If you created your project using Google please make sure that you generate a shareable link that is set to “Comment Only.”